Frequently Asked Questions

 - 10th Grade - PSAT 10

 - 11th Grade - PSAT SAT and CMAS Science

 EL students also participate in the WIDA Assessment.
 This is typically a one-time test upon enrollment at GOAL.
-Please visit our student assessment link under Student Experience on the home page for the complete assessment schedule.
+Please visit our Student Assessment link under Academics on the home page for the complete Assessment Schedule.

 GOAL High School’s Counseling Department will review your transcripts and any state approved coursework from your previous school will be given credit towards graduation requirements.

 GOAL High School serves students grade 9 through 12th grade.
 You must be under 21 years of age on or before October 1 of each calendar year to qualify.

 The benefits of online school are that school is open when it is convenient for you.
 You will work with your teachers to design a schedule that works for you.
 Drop-in centers are open 9 to 5 Monday through Friday.